Skip to content

 The charity’s analysis revealed a lack of robust evaluations, resulting in insufficient evidence to definitively prove or contest the effectiveness of arts programmes in preventing offending.

-• Arts Programmes
+• Arts programmes

 Programmes that engage children in arts and creative activities.